maximbilan/SwiftAssetsPickerController/README.md

 <b>Manual:</b>
 <pre>
-Copy CheckMarkView.swift to your project.
+Copy AssetsPickerController.swift and AssetsPickerGridController.swift to your project.
+Also framework uses CheckMarkView.
+You can found <a href="https://github.com/maximbilan/CheckMarkView">here</a>.
 </pre>

 <b>Cocoapods:</b>
 <pre>
-pod 'CheckMarkView'
+pod 'SwiftAssetsPickerController'
 </pre>

 ## How to use